DivyaKumarBaid/CommentToxicity/Readme.md

 - insult
 - identity_hate

-## How to ?
+## Setup
 - The repository is divided into 3 parts
-    - Backend - build on FastApi
+    - Backend - build on FastApi - `uvicorn main:app --reload`
-    - Frontend - Build on React/Vite
+    - Frontend - Build on React/Vite - `npm run dev`
     - base_model_v1 - Build in Jupyter Notebook
 - Clone the repo and make sure you are using the correct directory while using the command for a particular library
 - Backend has an env which is there in the as env-sample, similarly for the frontend part, an env-sample has the content, for the jupyter notebook the dataset is uploaded